YoannaPo/Weather-Journal/README.md

 ## Installation
-This app runs on a Node.js environment, so ensure you have a Node installed on your machine.
-To do this, you can open the terminal, navigate to the project directory and run the command (by doing this, you will be able to check which version you have if so):
+This app runs on a Node.js environment, so ensure you have a Node installed on your machine. <br>To do this, you can open the terminal, navigate to the project directory and run the command (by doing this, you will be able to check which version you have if so):
 ```bash
 node -v
 ```